What Is ESC?

-Because most drivers are unaware that their tires are losing traction until it’s too late to make manual corrections, ESC uses computerized technology that constantly monitors the direction of the tires and the movement of the steering wheel.
+ESC uses computerized technology that constantly monitors the direction of the tires and the movement of the steering wheel.
+Most drivers are unaware that their tires are losing traction until it’s too late to make manual corrections, so ESC steps in.
 If the car’s ESC sensor notices any discrepancies between the intended direction and the movement of the car’s wheels, it deploys braking on certain wheels to slow a vehicle down and correct its direction before a wipeout occurs.

 Don’t Abuse It

-It’s important to remember that just because your car has Electronic Stability Control, this isn’t an invitation for you to drive recklessly.
-ESC doesn’t enhance your car’s ability to take corners quickly, and under severe conditions may not always work.
-You should always practice safe driving techniques, especially under wet road conditions.
+Now that you know that you understand ESC, don’t take it as an invitation to drive recklessly.
+ESC doesn’t enhance your car’s ability to take corners quickly.
+It also doesn’t always work under severe conditions.
+You should always practice safe driving techniques, especially if the road is wet.